BULLYING CAN BE DISGUISED AS DISCRIMINATION

 How is it resolved?

-- compensation – there is no cap on compensation claims, although relevant case law is used by the court and commission to determine an appropriate amount of compensation;
+- compensation – this may include economic loss (loss of your wages) and/or general damages (for alleged hurt and humiliation).
+Relevant case law is used by the court or commission to determine an appropriate amount of compensation;

 WHAT OUR CLIENTS SAY